sketchplugins/plugin-directory/README.md

 - [DeepSelect](https://github.com/fhuel/DeepSelect), by fhuel: A quick and easy way to select layers inside a group, filtering by layer type
 - [Design Systems](https://github.com/ashung/design-systems), by Ashung Hung: Help you find out popular design systems and download official Sketch UI kit.
 - [Diverse UI Sketch Plugin](https://github.com/reneepadgham/diverseui-sketch-plugin), by Renée Padgham: The official Sketch plugin for Diverse UI.
-- [Divider](https://github.com/jawayang/sketch-divider), by james yang: A plugin for Sketch to equal division layers by container.
 - [Dockpreview](https://github.com/fnky/sketch-dockpreview), by Christian Petersen: A Sketch plugin that lets you preview your current artboard in the Dock.
 - [Duplicate to New Artboard](https://github.com/delighted/sketch-duplicate-to-new-artboard), by Delighted Inc.: Sketch plugin to duplicate the current selection(s) to new artboard(s).
 - [Duplicator](https://github.com/turbobabr/duplicator), by Andrey Shakhmin: A Sketch 3 plugin that takes the currently selected layers and copies them one or multiple times in a specified direction.